kmesh-net/kmesh/docs/xds_handle.md

 # xDS Response Handling in Kmesh

 Kmesh now makes use of StoW ADS to subscribe xDS resources from xDS control plane.
-Basically, there are four types of xDS subscribed， including CDS, EDS, LDS, RDS
+Basically, there are four types of xDS subscribed, including CDS, EDS, LDS, RDS
 We are going to make use of incremental ADS to subscribe `Address` resources, which is introduced from ambient mesh.

 The goal is to design a better xDS cache to suit for both StoW and Incremental ADS modes.